 MASH recently began a new program called the Human Animal Interaction Program.
 Once a dog is deemed healthy and social, in great part due to the efforts and training by the female inmates, Detention Officers take the animals to Maricopa County jail facilities to interact with other inmates.

-Sheriff Arpaio and his team of officers and animal care technicians who run the MASH unit and its programs take special pride in this effort.
+The team of officers and animal care technicians who run the MASH unit and its programs take special pride in this effort.
 The Maricopa County Sheriff’s Office remains the only law enforcement agency which rescues, houses, nurtures emotionally and physically each animal back to health, and then adopts them out to responsible owners.
 Together, they all feel that MASH not only aids in the well-being of the animals, but the inmate as well.
-As much as Sheriff Arpaio believes our sentenced inmates must pay for their crimes, he also believes they must be given the opportunity to better themselves in order to return to their communities as more responsible, accountable, and productive people.

 Since MASH opened its doors in 2000, thousands of rescued animals have been adopted and hundreds of inmates have been trained.

 To see current domestic animals which are available for adoption, visit us on Facebook at “Sheriff Joe’s MASH Unit”